csawyerYumaed/pyOwnCloud/README.md

 pyOwnCloud
 ==========

+!Attension: the recent version of pyOwnCloud don't works with the recent versions of ocsync!
+PyOwnCloud needs a version lower than 0.91.0!

 ownCloud CLI client written in python, more info about owncloud: www.owncloud.org

 This code is now in production use, and has been tested against a variety of Linux machines,